GeminiDRSoftware/FitsStorage/docs/DevelopmentNotes/HeaderUpdateInterface.md

 keywords and only modify existing ones.
 This is intended as a protection against typos in the keyword names

-and the values value is a dictionary containing one or more of the following:
+and the values dict is a dictionary containing one or more of the following:
 'qa_state': 'Pass' / 'Fail' / 'Usable' / etc
 'raw_site': 'iqany' / etc
 'release': 'yyyy-mm-dd'
 'generic': list of tuples [('KEYWORD', 'VALUE')]

+question - how do you specify multiple raw_site updates in the same request?